 You can serve it either hot or cold.
 Served hot, it will melt your ice cream a little - that could be a good or a bad thing, you decide.

-For the strawberry compote, I chop up the strawberries into smaller pieces before making the sauce.
-Most other berries are small enough that they don’t need to be cut, but large strawberries are way too large to cook down into a nice sauce.
+For the strawberry compote, chop up the strawberries into smaller pieces before making the sauce.
+Most other berries are small enough that they don't need to be cut, but large strawberries are way too large to cook down into a nice sauce.

-The berry compote will keep in the fridge for about 2 weeks if kept in a sealed container.
+Keep the berry compote in the fridge for about 2 weeks when kept in a sealed container.